swanchain/python-swan-sdk/README.md

 ## Features

 - **API Client Integration**: Streamline your development workflow with our intuitive API client.
-- **Pre-defined Data Models**: Utilize our structured data models for tasks, directories, and source URIs to enhance your application's reliability and scalability.
 - **Service Layer Abstractions**: Access complex functionalities through a simplified high-level interface, improving code maintainability.
 - **Extensive Documentation**: Access a wealth of information through our comprehensive guides and reference materials located in the `docs/` directory on GitHub.